LordSimal/cakephp-dump-sql/README.md

 This plugin adds a CakePHP command to easily generate SQL dumps of your configured datasources

-Currently only MySQL/MariaDB exports are supported but PostgreSQL and SQLite shouldn't be that hard to integrate along the way.
+Currently the following DBMS are integrated:
+- MySQL/MariaDB
+- SQLite
+- PostgreSQL

 ## Installation